 Agarwal was looking to continue the hot streak in an effort to bag the country’s second bracelet and did manage to make it to the final table as well but eventually got busted in 9th place for $30,774.

-Agarwal, a renowned pro, regularly plays online poker in India.
+Agarwal, a renowned pro, regularly plays online poker.

 He was updating his WSOP journey in a series of tweets.